User Guide How to get the most out of LiquidFiles

 - How many files you can attach at once and how long you want to see the window visible after you've sent the files.

-- If you want the LiquidFiles Attachment information to be placed below the body your email or at the top of it (please see the recipient email to see how the attachment information looks).
+- Where you want the LiquidFiles Attachment information to be placed (please see the recipient email to see how the attachment information looks).

 - Send the message using HTML or plain text, or do not send any message through LiquidFiles.